- 100% : Adherence to Supplier Guiding Principles across the Coca-Cola Bottlers Japan Holdings Inc. Group value chain

 *Sawayaka Style is a general term for activities that create an environment where employees can work comfortably by welcoming and respecting diverse personalities and positive ways of thinking.

-Based on the philosophy that “health and safety come first,” the Coca-Cola Bottlers Japan Inc. Group believes that the backbone of its business continuity is to protect the safety and health of all employees and fulfill its corporate social responsibility.
-The Group will create and cultivate a corporate culture of safety based upon mutual trust and always putting principles into practice.
+Based on the philosophy that “health and safety come first,” protecting the safety and health of employees and achieving a fulfilling corporate social responsibility form the Group’s foundation for business continuity.
+The Group works to create and nurture a culture of safety based upon mutual trust and by putting principles into practice.

 Our Group respects human rights.
 Respect for human rights is a fundamental value of Our Group, and our aim is to help increase the enjoyment of human rights within the communities in which Our Group operates.